 The American Psycho ending has confounded viewers of the film for 20 years.
 Like the Bret Easton Ellis novel that inspired it, the film leaves open the possibility that Patrick Bateman didn’t really kill all those people.
 Some people think it was all a fantasy.

-But Guinevere Turner, who co-wrote the film with director Mary Harron, says the two worked hard to avoid any “it was all a dream” interpretations.
-In our recent oral history to mark the 20th anniversary of American Psycho, we asked them both to explain the ending.
+But Guinevere Turner, who co-wrote the film with director Mary Harron, says they worked hard to avoid any “it was all a dream” interpretations.
+In our recent American Psycho oral history to mark the 20th anniversary of the film, we asked them both to explain the ending.

 “I would never answer that.
 As Quentin Tarantino says, ‘If I tell you that, I take this movie away from you,'” Harron said.
 But she added: “I will say there’s a moment where it becomes less realistic, and that’s the moment when the ATM says Feed Me a Stray Cat.”